 So I ran the idea past my father, and we test-drove an Alliance.
-I enjoyed the drive, but considering that a ramshackle Chevette was my mode of transportation at the time, I probably would have appreciated a 1941 John Deere’s road manners.
+I enjoyed the drive, but considering that a ramshackle Chevette was my mode of transportation at the time, I probably would have appreciated the road manners of a 1941 John Deere.
 Plus, I was practically incapacitated by that new-car smell.

 My dad gave the Alliance two thumbs up, too.
 Seriously, it seemed like EVERYBODY loved this thing.
 I’m certain there was a method to Dad’s madness, however.
 Since the car offered little output (64 horsepower from its 1397-cc inline-four engine) but provided great gas mileage (37–52 mpg), it was the best of both worlds for my father, who had some concerns about his lead-footed youngest son.
 Dad’s only caveat: Buy a four-door.
 “Trust me,” he said, “you’ll be glad you did.”
 And I was.
-At least he never said, “You’ll thank me someday.”
+At least he never said, “Someday you’ll thank me.”
 A lifetime of therapy would not have healed that wound.

 Under the guise of practicality, I thumbed through the Alliance brochure about a dozen times, took a second test drive, and then kicked things around in my head for a day or two.
 And then it happened.
 I pulled the trigger on an Alliance L in Deep Night Blue, a car “for the buyer who knows real value when he sees it.”
 While I appreciated the back-slapping affirmation from AMC, my choice really had less to do with my good sense and everything to do with dollars and cents.
 I liked the car but couldn’t afford the DL or Limited versions.
 The L, on the other hand—with an MSRP of about $6000—provided a more manageable loan payment.
 Sadly, it also came with so much more.

 My decision to save a few bucks and go with the L meant—surprise!—the front seats didn’t recline.
 And since reclining seats are a gateway drug to horizontal hijinks, I’m pretty sure my father knew this little detail before I bought the car.
 He said nothing.
 He did, however, have a smirk on his face when I signed the papers.